-The Johannes Kepler University of Linz endeavors to make its website accessible in accordance with the Web Accessibility Act, in the currently valid version as amended, implementing Directive (EU) 2016/2102 of the European Parliament and Council on October 26, 2016 regarding website accessibility and mobile applications for public authorities (official bulletin L 327 of December 2, 2016, Pg.
+The Johannes Kepler University of Linz endeavors to make its website accessible in accordance with the Web Accessibility Act, in the currently valid version , opens an external URL in a new windowas amended, implementing Directive (EU) 2016/2102 of the European Parliament and Council on October 26, 2016 regarding website accessibility and mobile applications for public authorities, opens an external URL in a new window (official bulletin L 327 of December 2, 2016, Pg.
 1).

 This accessibility statement applies to the website www.jku.at.

-This website partially complies with Conformance Level AA of the "Web Content Accessibility Guidelines Web – WCAG 2.1" in accordance with applicable the European standard "European Standard EN 301 549 V2.1.2 (2018-08)" in lieu of the following incompatibilities and/or exceptions.
+This website partially complies with Conformance Level AA of the "Web Content Accessibility Guidelines Web – WCAG 2.1, opens an external URL in a new window" in accordance with applicable the European standard "European Standard EN 301 549 V2.1.2 (2018-08)" in lieu of the following incompatibilities and/or exceptions.

-The Johannes Kepler University of Linz aims to design the content, structure and layout of www.jku.at by the end of 2021 in a way to acquire certification based WACA.
+The Johannes Kepler University Linz is committed to continually updating the content, structure, and composition of www.jku.at in the future in order to ensure certification based on WACA.

 The content listed below is inaccessible in lieu of the following: